rudymatela/udge/problem/salaries/desc.md

 For this exercise, you should [submit] a zip or tar archive with (only) the `employee.h`, `employee.c` and `main.c` files.
+All letters in the filenames should be lowercase.
-There should be no directories in this archive and all letters in the filenames should be lowercase.
+The archive should contain no directories or one directory: either the files are placed in the root of the archive or in a single directory in the archive.
+In practice,
+this means you should "zip" the three files or a directory containing _only_ the three files.
 The marking scripts will specifically check for this.

 [submit]: /submit